Fjf/Allen/Online/AllenIntegration/readme.md

-Setup Allen as Gaudi project
+Setup Allen as Gaudi project, linked to Rec and Brunel
 =============================

 This readme explains how to setup Allen as Gaudi project, linking to libraries from Rec and using Brunel for the configuration, on lxplus.